 You can also donate free every time you shop online.
 Join iGive.com free, make Learning Life your cause, shop online at over 1,400 stores (e.g., Amazon, Apple, Best Buy, Crate & Barrel, Gap, KMart, Nordstrom, Sears, Sephora, Staples, Starbucks, Target, T-Mobile, Walgreens, and many more), and Learning Life gets a percentage of the amount you pay.

-The Democracy & Diplomacy Community or DDC is the overarching community connecting all our programs and work.
+The Democracy & Diplomacy Community or DDC is the overarching community giving you access to all three of our communities.
 The DDC supports Learning Life’s work advancing democracy and diplomacy, and enables you to learn, network, and share your own work.

-Throughout the year, Learning Life accepts resumes from high school, college and graduate students worldwide interested in interning with us remotely.
-Interns help with training, communications, outreach, research, writing, design, and more, and in so doing, gain experience in grassroots democracy, diplomacy and education innovation.
-To learn more about interning, click here
+Throughout the year, Learning Life accepts resumes from high school, college and graduate students worldwide interested in interning with us remotely, or hybrid if you are in the Washington, DC area, where Learning Life is based.
+Interns help with training, communications, outreach, research, writing, design, and more, and in so doing, gain experience in our innovative, grassroots work in democracy, diplomacy and education.
+Learn more

 Learning Life has a Board of Directors, Board of Advisors, and an Advisory Council.
-If you have substantial work experience in business or nonprofit management, fundraising, finance, communications, marketing, strategy, democracy, diplomacy, international or informal education, and/or building learning communities, click on the links to learn more about serving on one of our boards.
+If you have substantial work experience in management, fundraising, finance, accounting, communications, marketing, strategy, democracy, diplomacy, international or informal education, and/or building learning communities, click on the links above to learn more about serving on one of our boards.

 WAYS TO SUPPORT THE DEMOCRACY LEARNING COMMUNITY (DLC)

-The DLC is a growing association of individuals and organizations in the Washington DC or DC-MD-VA (DMV) area working together to strengthen democracy by developing engaging events, products, services and spaces that nurture fun, learning, networking, collaboration and wider, deeper citizen participation.
-Learn more here
+The DLC is a growing association of individuals and organizations in the Washington DC or DC-MD-VA (DMV) area working to make democracy more fun and inclusive.
+The DLC does this by connecting professionals, publics and policymakers via social events, products, services and spaces that nurture fun, learning, networking, collaboration and wider, deeper citizen participation.
+Learn more

 The DLC Linkedin Group allows you to connect with others interested in protecting and advancing democracy in the Washington DC area, and share your related calls to action, publications, events, news, programs, projects to a wider audience.